-Guest cruise writer Mary Martindale recounts meeting the Captain and executive chef for the HAL Zuiderdam in the Mediterranean.
+Guest cruise writer Mary Martindale sends us her memories of meeting the Captain and executive chef for the HAL Zuiderdam in the Mediterranean last summer.

 Oakes, a soft-spoken native of the U.K., has lived around most of the world and appreciates the line's international policy on food and beverage personnel.
 "What is really great here is the people we work with -- the Indonesians, the Philippinos -- we are opening a culinary school in Manila, we also have new training programs on board to help develop and maximize potential.
 I think it shows.
 We like to utilize the cooking skills of all our staff, Indian, Middle Eastern, Lebanese, each ship is different."